Fertur-Travel

 For years, Inca Trail permits entitled trekkers who arrived through the Inti Punku (Sun Gate) to re-enter the Machu Picchu Sanctuary with access to the upper terraces.
 This offered another chance to take in the iconic panoramic view of the plaza with Huayna Picchu in the background, and to explore the most important points of interest.

-That changed in June 2022 with a new policy, limiting them to the lower terraces and shrines included in Routes 3 or 4.
+That changed in June 2022 with a new policy, limiting them to the lower terraces and shrines included in Route 3.
 Hikers of the Classic Inca Trail are no longer entitled to re-enter the sanctuary after exiting.
 Trekkers of the Short Inca Trail from KM 104 can return the following day.

 But for all Inca Trail hikers, in order to return to the upper portion of the sanctuary and tour Routes 1 or 2, they must purchase the additional entry ticket.